-There may be instances where concerns are raised regarding a Principal's work, conduct or competence in their role as a Principal through parental complaints.
-In such cases, the concerns will be addressed in the first instance in accordance with agreed complaint procedures.
+There may also be instances where concerns are raised regarding a Principal's work or conduct through parental complaints.
+In such cases the concerns will be addressed in the first instance in accordance with agreed complaint procedures.

 The CE/nominee will consider the nature of the complaint before determining whether the issue falls to be considered under the procedures relating to work or conduct.
+If the procedures relating to work or conduct are subsequently invoked, the parent who made the complaint will be so advised and informed of the final outcome of the process.